Voltstro/VoltProjects/README.md

 ## Limitations

 - VoltProjects is very simple, it only hosts content built by a static documentation generator.
 If versioned docs or multi-lang docs are required, you will need a generator that can do that (Such as [Docusaurus](https://docusaurus.io/)).
 Maybe one day VoltProjects could be responsible for doing this, but not right now.
 - The main pages (Home & About) also don't support any other languages, english is hard baked into them.
-While I do belive adding multi-language support would be easy, the only reason why I haven't is I don't speak any other languages, I am your *usual western english only speaking person*.
+While I do believe adding multi-language support would be easy, the only reason why I haven't is I don't speak any other languages, I am your *usual western english only speaking person*.
 - More sites cannot be added while live.
 For another site to be added, the server must be restarted.
 However, existing sites can be updated live.

 ## Security